 I’ve seen a lot of bad password advice lately.
-Guessing passwords is just too easy for a computer to do, especially as they get more… Read More »Password advice in the wake of Heartbleed
+Guessing passwords is just too easy for a computer to do, especially as they get more and more powerful.

 Last week I had to get an air conditioner serviced.
 The air conditioner was cooling fairly well, but struggling to keep up on hot days when it had kept up just fine last year.
 So I bit the bullet and paid $79 for a cleaning and health check.
 In the process I learned it’s possible to clean your air conditioner at home.
 And save a bundle.

 I also learned is that a cleaning can make the difference between running all day and being able to maintain a comfortable temperature while cycling.
 So cleaning the air conditioner makes it more comfortable and more efficient, saving you money.
 I also learned that the most important part of the cleaning is something you can do yourself, very easily.
 If your air conditioner isn’t under warranty anymore, you can save the $79, which adds up.

 Computerworld published a scare piece on rogue IT people.